k4gdw/RemainingCharacters/src/README.md

 v2.3.1
 ------
 Fixed some JSHint messages and updated the README.md file to reflect the fact it has now been tested against jQuery 1.8.2.
+Cleaned up the default styling for the inserted default `<div>`.
+Got rid of the `fade: true` portion of the `fadeTarget` configuration object.
+Now, if the `fadeTarget` is there, `fade` is assumed to be true.
+So now, if all you need is `fadeTarget {}` to have it fade fast.  `fadeTarget {speed: 'slow'}` makes it fade slow.
+If you want the code to be more explicit, you can use `fadeTarget {speed: 'fast'}`.

 v2.3.0
 ------